Wonder when and if there’s a good time to pause your social media channels? Let’s dig into reasons for and against pausing your social media channels.

 If your agency manages social media for clients, you’ll need to advise them about best practices.

-To give them the most helpful guidance, get their input first.
+To give them the most helpful guidance, get their input about a social media pause first.

 Ask your point of contact questions like: